Boston Strangler (film): Production

 Boston Strangler is a co-production between Scott Free Productions, LuckyChap Entertainment, and 20th Century Studios.
 It was written and directed by Matt Ruskin, and produced by Ridley Scott, Kevin J. Walsh, Michael Pruss, Tom Ackerley, and Josey McNamara.
 On October 4, 2021, Keira Knightley joined the cast.
 In November 2021, Carrie Coon, Alessandro Nivola, Chris Cooper, and David Dastmalchian were added to the cast.
 Robert John Burke and Morgan Spector were confirmed to star in early 2022.

 Ben Kutchins served as the film's cinematographer.
 Filming began on December 6, 2021.
 A house in Belmont, Massachusetts, stood in for the home of reporter Loretta McLaughlin.
 That same day, the Winn Brook Elementary School was transformed into the Cambridge Police Department for second unit filming.
 The school was paid $5,000 to be in the film.
 Several private driveways on Statler and Waterhouse Roads were rented to park 1960s vehicles.
 For the next two days, filming took place in the South End; scenes were shot on Dwight Street between Tremont Street and Shawmut Avenue.

 On December 9, the Benjamin Franklin Institute of Technology was temporarily turned into a police headquarters for the film.
-Between January 26 and January 27, 2022, the former Josephine M. Foster Elementary School in Braintree was used as a set.
+Between January 26 and 27, 2022, the former Josephine M. Foster Elementary School in Braintree was used as a set.
 Filming also took place in Jamaica Plain, Lowell, Lynn, Malden, Roxbury, and Wellesley, Massachusetts.
 Several health procedures had to be followed due to the COVID-19 pandemic.
 The entire crew was vaccinated and tested for the virus three times a week until production concluded.
 Filming wrapped in March 2022.
 During post-production, Paul Leonard-Morgan composed the musical score.